 |5.
 Every decree is appealable||5.
 Every order is not appealable|

 This article is written by M Nikitha.
 The author can be contacted via email at firstname.lastname@example.org

-For more information and professional consultation regarding environmental matters, our expert environmental lawyers in Chandigarh can be contacted from Monday to Friday between 10:00 am to 6:00 pm and between 10:00 am to 2:00 pm on Saturdays.
+For more information and professional consultation regarding civil matters, our expert civil lawyers in Chandigarh can be contacted from Monday to Friday between 10:00 am to 6:00 pm and between 10:00 am to 2:00 pm on Saturdays.